Meditation & Permaculture

 And what does this have to do with permaculture?
 You ask.

-While I’m a hopeless gardener with a poor record of “production” at least in my little city garden, I have every confidence that my permaculture animal farm will flourish.
+While I’m a hopeless gardener with a poor record of production from annuals at least in my little city garden, I have every confidence that my grass farm, partened with multi-species animals, will flourish.

 Observing the animals at play provides me with endless meditative “opportunities” where work, creative thinking and play all come together.